 Humans take great pride in identifying distinguishing traits from one generation to the next.
 We enjoy speculating on the resemblance of children to their parents and question which child has, for example, the father’s eyebrows or the mother’s chin.
-With such observations begins the study of genetics and the submicroscopic structures known as genes…There is probably some genetic component in almost all disease processes, but the extent of this component varies.” – Jerry L. Northern & Marion P. Downs
+With such observations begins the study of genetics and the submicroscopic structures known as A segment of DNA that contains the instructions to make a specific protein (or part of a protein).
+Genes are contained on chromosomes.
+Chromosomes, and the genes on those chromosomes, are passed on from parent to child.
+Errors in the DNA that make up a gene are called variants and can lead to diseases.…There is probably some Relating to (or due to) genes and heredity or the field of studying genes and heredity. component in almost all disease processes, but the extent of this component varies.” – Jerry L. Northern & Marion P. Downs

 Nearly 3000 genetic disorders have been identified.
-Of the…babies born in the United States each year, 2-3% have a major genetic or congenital disease.
+Of the…babies born in the United States each year, 2-3% have a major genetic or This means ‘present at or before birth.’
+It usually refers to health conditions or birth defects that are present in a baby at or prior to birth. disease.
 The average person has 4-8 potentially harmful genes.” – Jerry L. Northern & Marion P. Downs

-Identification of genes that are responsible for inherited disorders has become commonplace, if not mundane; and genetic factors in common disorders are coming to light.
+Identification of genes that are responsible for Acquiring a trait from one’s parents.
+Most traits, such as eye color or hair color, are inherited from a parent through genes. disorders has become commonplace, if not mundane; and genetic factors in common disorders are coming to light.
 The promise of genetics in medicine is still largely unappreciated, but this…is changing.
 Genetics used to be viewed as the discipline that studied rare disorders.
 Now genetics is recognized as an integral part of oncology,… cardiology and neurology; eventually it will leave no area untouched.” – Bruce R. Korf

 Genetics affects each and every one of us.
 As health care professionals, the chance that genetics will become part of our practice and patient care is increasing every day.